Danda kingdom: Sahadeva's conquests

 Sahadeva, the Pandava general, and younger brother of Pandava king Yudhishthira, came to southern regions to collect tribute for the Rajasuya sacrifice of the king.
 Having acquired jewels and wealth from king Rukmin (ruling at the second capital of Vidarbha, named Bhojakata), he marched further south to Surparaka, Talakata, and the Dandakas.
-The Kuru warrior then vanquished and subjugated numberless kings of the Mlechchha tribe living on the sea coast (2,30).
+The Kuru warrior then vanquished and subjugated numberless kings of the Mleccha tribe living on the sea coast (2-30).

-Dandaka Forest
+Dandaka forest

 The forest of Dandaka was the biggest forest in ancient India, Dandakaranya.
 It stretched from Vindhya ranges in central Indian to the banks of river Krishnavenna (now known as river Krishna) and Tungabhadra in the south.
 Mention of this forest is found in Mahabharata at (3-85).
 The sacred forest of Dandaka is mentioned here along with its possible boundaries and the rivers flowing within it.
-Surparaka (North Konkan) probably formed its western boundary.
-Mahendra Mountains in Orissa formed its eastern boundary.
-The rivers Godavari, and Krishnavenna run through this forest. the river or lake Payoshni is mentioned at the northern entrance of this forest.
-In epic Ramayana no kingdom except the Dandaka kingdom and Kishkindha Kingdom is mentioned as lying within this forest.
-During epic Mahabharata many regions that was formerly Dandaka forest were found to be habitable kingdoms.
-Dandaka Kingdom was a kingdom of Rakshasas in the midst of the Dandaka forests.
+Surparaka (North Konkan) probably formed its western boundary, with Mahendra Mountains in Orissa formed its eastern boundary, and the rivers Godavari, and Krishnavenna run through this forest.
+The river (or lake) Payoshni is mentioned at the northern entrance of this forest.
+According to the epic Ramayana, no kingdom except the Dandaka kingdom and Kishkindha kingdom is mentioned as lying within this forest.
+During the epic Mahabharata many regions that was formerly Dandaka forest were found to be habitable kingdoms.
+Dandaka kingdom was a kingdom of Rakshasas in the midst of the Dandaka forests.